covcom/205CDE/01 C9 IDE/README.md

 There are two useful functions you need to know:

 1. Press F6 to toggle the Console window.
 If you think the Console is useless (it's not) you can hide it by pressing F6.
-For a full list of keyboard shortcuts, click [here](https://docs.c9.io/docs/keybindings).
+For a full list of keyboard shortcuts, click [official Keybindings help page from C9](https://docs.c9.io/docs/keybindings).
 2. The editor screen can be split, either horizontally or vertically, by clicking View ==> Layout ==> Split.
 As an alternative, you can click the small 'right click' icon to the top left corner of the editor window.

 ![](.md_images/right_click.png)